 Celebrate your sleeping beauty heroine self with a striking headboard silhouette, inspired by theatrical Rococo and Regency designs.
 Oozing classic appeal with a luxurious look, a statement headboard makes a timeless addition to any bedroom decor scheme.

 Embrace slow living and bring the raw simplicity and sensory calm of nature into your home with honest materials and tactile textures in an effortless palette of calming neutrals.
-This mindful home trend is balanced, considered and sensory stimulated.
+This mindful home trend is balanced, considered, and visually interesting.
+It was one of the biggest living room trends of 2022 and is scooting over into 2023.

 Everlasting dried flowers and dyed and dried grasses remain hugely popular decorative accessories, working in harmony alongside fresh and faux house plants, to further blur the boundaries between outside-in living.